v-rgrace/Viva/Viva/connections/plan-viva-connections.md

    ![Animation of the global app bar in SharePoint.](../media/connections/app-bar-gif.GIF)

-Navigational links that appear in the global navigation pane in the SharePoint app bar will also display in the Viva Connections app in Microsoft Teams for desktop and mobile apps.
+Navigational links that appear in the global navigation pane in the SharePoint app bar will also display in the Viva Connections app in Microsoft Teams for desktop when the organization's icon is selected in the Teams app rail.
+Links from the Global Navigation bar can also be [imported into the Resources section](edit-viva-home#import-sharepoint-links) of Viva Connections.

 ### Audit, prioritize, and modernize content to align with key scenarios and tasks* (optional)

 After defining the key scenarios and tasks in the planning phase, prepare for Viva Connections by ensuring priority content is located on modern SharePoint communication sites and team sites.
 Both modern and classic sites can be used, but only modern sites will appear in the Microsoft Teams app.
-Classic sites will open in a separate browser window.
+Classic sites open in a separate browser window.

 If you have many classic SharePoint sites make sure you focus on sites, pages, and content that are relevant to the Viva Connections experience.
 Sites and content that are unrelated to key tasks and scenarios can be modernized later.